CumulusNetworks/config-backup-upgrade-helper/README.md

 </pre>
 Note:  A backup can be restored to a newly imaged switch via:
 <pre>
-tar -C / -xvf SWITCHNAME-config-archive-DATE_TIME.tar.gz
+sudo tar -C / -xvf SWITCHNAME-config-archive-DATE_TIME.tar.gz
 </pre>

 1. Make the other slot primary and reload the switch